Peter Maughan

-Peter Maughan (May 7, 1811 – April 24, 1871) was an early pioneer of the Church of Jesus Christ of Latter-Day Saints who settled the Cache Valley of Utah under the direction of Brigham Young.
+Peter Maughan (May 7, 1811 – April 24, 1871) was an early Mormon pioneer who settled the Cache Valley of Utah under the direction of Brigham Young.

 Life

 Maughan was the sixth child of William Maughan and Martha Wilson and was born at Milton, Cumberland, England.
 As a youth, he worked in the lead mines at Alston, England.
-He married Ruth Harrison on October 1, 1831 and six children were born to them.
+He married Ruth Harrison on October 1, 1831, and six children were born to them.

 Peter and Ruth were baptized members of the Church of Jesus Christ of Latter Day Saints in Alston in 1838 and were active in the branch.
 Ruth died on March 26, 1841, shortly after the birth of their sixth child.
 Following the counsel of Brigham Young, who was on a mission in England, Maughan and his children set sail on the Rochester for America, arriving May 19, 1841.
 Sailing with them were seven of the nine apostles who had been serving in England.
 The trip also was a sad occasion for Maughan, as he had to bury his baby daughter, Ruth, at sea.

-Maughan and his family went to Kirtland, Ohio for a few weeks where he met a young widow, Mary Ann Weston Davis.
+Maughan and his family went to Kirtland, Ohio, for a few weeks where he met a young widow, Mary Ann Weston Davis.
 When he decided to travel to Nauvoo, Illinois, Mrs. Davis and her companion were in the same wagon train which allowed them to become more acquainted.
 After arriving in Nauvoo, they decided they would be married on November 2, 1841.
 To them were born eight children.

 In Nauvoo, Maughan found work as a stonemason on the Nauvoo Temple.
-The family lived in Nauvoo for about two and a half years before Maughan was sent to Rock Island, Illinois to mine coal for the families in Nauvoo.
+The family lived in Nauvoo for about two and a half years before Maughan was sent to Rock Island, Illinois, to mine coal for the families in Nauvoo.
 When trouble developed in Nauvoo and the Saints were abandoning the city, the family was told to close up the mines in Rock Island and prepare to travel to the West.

-The family moved to New Diggings, Wisconsin in April 1846 where Maughan and the two older sons worked in the lead mines.
+The family moved to New Diggings, Wisconsin, in April 1846, where Maughan and the two older sons worked in the lead mines.
 Money was very scarce and the expense of living with such a large family and outfitting the two wagons needed caused the family to stay in New Diggings until April 1850.
 After finding lead ore on their own property, they were able to raise the final $800 in 8 weeks and buy the needed equipment and supplies for the long trip to the Salt Lake Valley.